 Before we get into the specifics of reseller hosting, it is important to know the basics of how web hosting works.
-If you were to setup a web hosting provider, from scratch, you would need to purchase or lease a dedicated server, install the relevant software such as a control panel and backup utility, configure the server for performance and hardened security, build a website and grow from there.
-The costs in this process is very significant.
+If you were to set up a web hosting provider, from scratch, you would need to purchase or lease a dedicated server, install the relevant software such as a control panel and backup utility, configure the server for performance and hardened security, build a website and grow from there.
+The costs in this process are very significant.

 Even though you are saving a lot of headaches in the initial setup process, by opting for a reseller hosting account you are still effectively setting up your own business, or at the very least, another service for your existing business.
 For example, if you run a web design company called Yellow Web Design, you could offer a hosting product as part of that, Yellow Web Hosting Services.

 - Low Startup Costs – As your reseller provider will sell multiple reseller packages on a single server, you are effectively splitting the cost between your peers.
 What could have cost hundreds of dollars per month in a full-blown dedicated server is now in the dens of dollars range.